Washington, D.C. Metro Area

 Serves clients ages 14-24, and their families.
 Our clients frequently come to us before or after completion of a wilderness program or short/long term residential treatment.

-Washington, D.C.
-Staff
+About Washington, D.C.
+Metro Area

 Erin Gerard, LCPC graduated from Clemson University with a master’s degree in Clinical Mental Health Counseling and is a licensed clinical professional counselor in Maryland.
 She has experience working with children, adolescents, young adults, and their families.
 She has worked in outpatient clinic, school, and university settings.
 Erin has training in Trauma-Focused Cognitive Behavioral Therapy and believes in applying a non-judgmental, strengths based approach to counseling.
 In her spare time Erin enjoys spoiling her dog, baking, and reading.